IBM/ibm-event-automation/flink/cr-examples/flinkdeployment/openshift/README.md

 To use the samples, accept the terms of the [license agreement](https://ibm.biz/ea-license) by setting `spec.flinkConfiguration.license.accept` to 'true'.

-** Note ** All the samples except quickstart require you to have created a secret containing a jks keystore and truststore see [tls-setup](../../../tls-setup)
+**Note:** All the samples except quickstart require you to have created a secret containing a jks keystore and truststore, see [tls-setup](../../../tls-setup).

 To find out more about the samples, see the [documentation](https://ibm.github.io/event-automation/ep/installing/planning/#flink-sample-deployments).